-Whilst much of the world’s diamonds were coming from India these resources were being rapidly exhausted and so diamond mines sprung up across South America to meet European demand.
+In the early days most of the world’s diamonds were coming from India but these resources were being rapidly exhausted.
+Soon diamond mines sprung up across South America to meet European demand.

 However it was the discovering of vast and rich diamond mines in South Africa which was to change the diamond industry in a seismic way.
 Known as the ‘ Eureka Diamond’ the first diamond discovered in South Africa weighed 21.25 carats and is on display today at the mine museum in Kimberly, South Africa.

 Before this time diamonds were still incredibly rare and worn mainly by the exclusive elites and aristocracy, however this soon changed and after the South African diamond discovery diamonds and diamond jewellery became more available to the wider public.
 In 1871 world annual production exceeded 1 million carats for the first time.

 Who Discovered the Modern Brilliant Cut Diamond?

 Diamonds are the one of the hardest substances known to man, so cutting them is no easy task!
 If you look at the diamonds used in jewellery throughout history, you can see the evolution of how each generation of diamond cutters has improved the cut of a diamond.
 The most basic cutting of rough diamonds seen in very early examples looks closer to a natural rock crystal.
 But by the time we get to Victorian jewellery, the ‘old mine cut diamond’ has the familiar round diamond shape we recognise today.